TritonDataCenter/manta/docs/operator-guide.md

 | a&nbsp;compute&nbsp;node's&nbsp;console | ssh to the headnode for that datacenter, find the compute node's service processor IP, then:<br/>`ipmitool -I lanplus -H SERVICE_PROCESS_IP -U ADMIN -P ADMIN sol activate`<br />To exit the console, press enter, then `~.`, prefixed with as many "~"s as you have ssh sessions.
 (If ssh'd to the headnode, use enter, then `~~.`) If you don't use the prefix `~`s, you'll kill your ssh connection too. |
 | a&nbsp;headnode's&nbsp;console          | ssh to the headnode of one of the other datacenters, then "sdc-login" to the "manta" zone.
 From there, use the above "ipmitool" command in the usual way with the headnode's SP IP.                                                                                                                                                                                                                         |

-## Translating from mantaComputeId or mantaStorageId to hostname

-While each system has its own hostname and server_uuid, Manta also assigns a separate "storage id" (mantaStorageId) for storage nodes and a "compute id" (mantaComputeId) for all nodes.
-These identifiers are distinct from the hostname and server_uuid in order to support recovery from a failed system.

-To translate from a mantaComputeId or a mantaStorageId to a server name, use "manta-adm cn":

-    [root@headnode (us-east-2) ~]# manta-adm cn -o host,compute_id,storage_ids
-    HOST     COMPUTE ID               STORAGE IDS
-    RM08213  12.cn.us-east.joyent.us  2.stor.us-east.joyent.us
-    RM08211  20.cn.us-east.joyent.us  1.stor.us-east.joyent.us
-    RM08216  19.cn.us-east.joyent.us  3.stor.us-east.joyent.us
-    RM08219  11.cn.us-east.joyent.us  4.stor.us-east.joyent.us
-    RA09040  17.cn.us-east.joyent.us  -
-    RA09022  16.cn.us-east.joyent.us  -
-    RA09027  18.cn.us-east.joyent.us  -
-    RA09041  15.cn.us-east.joyent.us  -

-Note that the column name is "storage_ids" (with a trailing "s") because it's technically possible to have multiple storage nodes per host, though you'd only ever do that in development.

 ## Locating Object Data